cmeeren/Felicity/DOCUMENTATION.md

 This becomes even more problematic if persisting resources involve other non-atomic operations such as deleting or moving files on disk: The first operation may remove a file reference from your resource and delete the file, and the second operation may overwrite the newly updated DB row with conflicting data that still references the file, corrupting the system state.
 (Yes, I have experienced this very problem.)

-To combat this problem, Felicity can easily take care of locking and queueing all write access to your resources.
-Only one non-safe (POST/PATCH/DELETE) request will be allowed at a time for any given resource; other requests are queued and will be executed in the order they arrived, or will get a 503 error if the lock times out.
+To combat this problem, Felicity can easily take care of locking all write access to your resources.
+Only one non-safe (POST/PATCH/DELETE) request will be allowed at a time for any given resource; other requests must wait and will get a 503 error if the lock times out.

-In the simplest sense, simply append `.Lock()` to your resource definition (after `CollectionName`):
+In the simplest case, simply append `.Lock()` to your resource definition:

 ```f#
 let resDef =